yaakulya123/D3_Based_Bot/README.md

 ## 🤖 Project Overview

-**PathwayPal** is a cutting-edge academic advising system that simulates a futuristic STEM career counselor at the fictional "Doom's University" in the year 2099.
-This immersive, cyberpunk-themed web application features an AI-powered conversational interface that guides students through their academic pathways with real-time data visualization and personalized recommendations.
+**PathwayPal** is an immersive web application that simulates a futuristic academic counselor set in the year 2099 at the fictional "Doom's University."
+The project integrates GPT API for intelligent conversations with fallback systems using RiveScript for a consistently harsh, demanding AI personality.
+I leveraged Chart.js for complex data visualizations including radar charts and animated bar graphs, while implementing p5.js for particle systems and holographic effects.
+The application features a responsive dashboard with real-time highlighting using custom CSS animations and GSAP for smooth transitions.
+Speech synthesis capabilities were enhanced with a custom Chrome timeout workaround, ensuring uninterrupted dialogue delivery.
+This project demonstrates advanced front-end techniques while creating an engaging cyberpunk academic environment.

 > "The most demanding institution in the solar system."